Policosanol

 How Does It Work?

-Policosanol seems to decrease cholesterol production in the liver and to increase the breakdown of LDL (low-density lipoprotein or "bad") cholesterol.
+Policosanol seems to decrease lipid balance production in the liver and to increase the breakdown of LDL (low-density lipoprotein or "bad") lipid balance.
 It also decreases the stickiness of particles in the blood known as platelets.

 Uses